 Katar became a Wingman, and after stopping the criminal Byth with the aid of his partner, Shayera Thal, they were sent to Earth as ambassadors not long after Fel Andar was sent as a spy.
 Katar was dubbed the new Hawkman by the press.
 He met Carter and Shiera Hall and learned of his half-human heritage, but due to their troubled relationship, Shayera broke away from him.

-In Zero Hour, Katar was merged with Carter, Shiera, and the Hawkgod to become a composite Hawkman, but the conflicting voices in his mind drove him mad.
+In Zero Hour: Crisis in Time!, Katar was merged with Carter, Shiera, and the Hawkgod to become a composite Hawkman, but the conflicting voices in his mind drove him mad.
 He was banished to Limbo by Martian Manhunter and the sorcerer Arion.
 Years later, Carter Hall was resurrected on Thanagar with both his and Katar's memories.

 (Before Hawkworld, Katar and Shayera were married, arrived on Earth in the Silver Age, and were members of the Justice League through to the International era.
 After Hawkworld, their place in the pre-International League was taken by Carter and Shiera Hall and in the JLI by Fel Andar and Sharon Parker.)

 In the New 52, Hawkman initially went by Carter Hall and was an archaeologist.
 It was later revealed that this was an assumed identity (somehow), and that this Hawkman was actually a Thanagarian named Katar Hol.
 This Hawkman would go on to join the Justice League of America and Justice League United.
 He would later sacrifice himself alongside his JLU teammate Adam Strange in order to stop Despero from conquering the galaxy.

 - Alien Arts Are Appreciated: Katar was very fond of America's ideals, which were very different from Thanagar's post-Hawkworld ways.